Nana-447/react--fully-from-scratch/readmes/REACT_HISTORY.md

 		- Vr (React 360);
 		- Electron And React Desktop;
         - React To Blessed (Terminal);

+## What is a State?
+- In simple terms, state is simply an object that contains all your key-value pairs.
+State determines how your components render and behave;
+- State allows your components to be dynamic and interactive;
+- State is not to be confused with props.
+State is what is managed within the component, whereas props is what gets passed to the component;

 ## React keywords
 - Declarative = React Is A Tecnology Because We Tell It A State